2pai/wit-iot/readme-en.md

       - 27017:27017
 ```

-To enable Websocket Protocol in MQTT Broker, we can add the configuration file to create a file called `mosquitto.conf` in `./conf/` and set the Websocket Protocol to running on port 9001.
+To enable Websocket Protocol in MQTT Broker, we can add the configuration file to create a file called `mosquitto.conf` in `./conf/` and set the Websocket Protocol to be run on port 9001.

 ```